Fantasy football: Zay Flowers, DeVonta Smith among 5 must-start WRs in Week 15 - UPI.com

 MIAMI, Dec.
 12 (UPI) -- Zay Flowers and DeVonta Smith are among my five must-start wide receivers for Week 15 of the fantasy football season.

 If you need more options for your roster, check out my top add/drops article.
-My Week 15 rankings for quarterbacks and running backs will also be available and updated throughout the week.
+My Week 15 rankings for quarterbacks and running backs are also available and will be updated throughout the week.

 A.J.
 Brown, CeeDee Lamb, Puka Nacua, Deebo Samuel and Stefon Diggs lead my Top 50 Week 15 wide receiver rankings, which are listed below.
-Keenan Allen, Michael Pittman Jr, DK Metcalf, Ja'Marr Chase and Chris Olave round out my Top 10.
+Michael Pittman Jr, DK Metcalf, Ja'Marr Chase, Chris Olave and Tyreek Hill round out my Top 10.

 DK Metcalf